kwmlodozeniec/yojenkins/dev_things/tutorial_videos/overview.md

 ## Script

-Intro
+**Intro**
-    - This is an overview of `yojenkins` CLI tool
+    - This is a quick overview/intro video of the `yojenkins` CLI tool
-    - Quick explanation and a quick demo at the end
+    - This is only a short explanation with a small demo at the end
+    - I won't be going into how to install or setup `yojenkins`
+    - If you want much more information, visit yojenkins.com

-1. What is yojenkins?
+1. **What is yojenkins?**
    - `yojenkins` is a CLI tool for interfacing with and managing Jenkins servers from the terminal
    - This tool can be used to make some Jenkins tasks more efficient
    - You can use it for anything from